727800350/note/conf/mutt/mutt.md

 ## Reading Mail - The Index and Pager
   Similar to many other mail clients, there are two modes in which mail is read in Mutt.

-The first is the index of messages in the mailbox, which is called the ``index'' in Mutt.
-The second mode is the display of the message contents.
-This is called the ``pager.''
+- The first is the index of messages in the mailbox, which is called the **index** in Mutt.
+- The second mode is the display of the message contents.
+This is called the **pager**.

 ### The Message Index
 	  c		  change to a different mailbox
-  D		  delete messages matching a pattern d		  delete the current message l		  show messages matching a pattern o		  change the current sort method
+	  D		  delete messages matching a pattern
+	  d		  delete the current message
+	  l		  show messages matching a pattern
+	  o		  change the current sort method
 	  O		  reverse sort the mailbox
 	  q		  save changes and exit
-  T		  tag messages matching a pattern t		  toggle the tag on a message
+	  T		  tag messages matching a pattern
+	  t		  toggle the tag on a message
-  U		  undelete messages matching a pattern u		  undelete-message v		  view-attachments x		  abort changes and exit
+	  U		  undelete messages matching a pattern
+	  u		  undelete-message
+	  v		  view-attachments
+	  x		  abort changes and exit
 	  <Return>	  display-message
 	  <Tab>		  jump to the next new message
 	  @		  show the author's full e-mail address
 	  $		  save changes to mailbox
 	  /		  search
 	  ESC /		  search-reverse
 	  ^T		  untag messages matching a pattern

 #### Status Flags
-     D	message is deleted (is marked for deletion)

-     d	message have attachments marked for deletion
+     D	message is deleted (is marked for deletion) d	message have attachments marked for deletion
      K	contains a PGP public key
      N	message is new
      O	message is old
      P	message is PGP encrypted
      r	message has been replied to

-     S	message is PGP signed, and the signature is succesfully verified

-     s	message is PGP signed
+     S	message is PGP signed, and the signature is succesfully verified s	message is PGP signed
      !	message is flagged
      *	message is tagged

   Furthermore, the following flags reflect who the message is addressed